dcsimg

 provided by wikipedia EN

 Clathrus archeri (synonyms Lysurus archeri, Anthurus archeri, Pseudocolus archeri), commonly known as octopus stinkhorn or devil's fingers, is a fungus which has a global distribution.
+This species was first described in 1980 in a collection from Tasmania.
 The young fungus erupts from a suberumpent egg by forming into four to seven elongated slender arms initially erect and attached at the top.
 The arms then unfold to reveal a pinkish-red interior covered with a dark-olive spore-containing gleba.
 In maturity it smells like putrid flesh.
 Recently, C. archeri var. alba with white tentacles or arms has been reported from the Shola Forests in the Western Ghats, Kerala, India.

 license